Hero

 How Mixpanel Pricing Works

 Mixpanel uses event-based pricing.
-This means you pay based on the number of events you track, not the number of users on your team or the number of projects you have.
+You pay based on the number of events you track, not the number of users on your team or the number of projects you have.

-An "event" is any user action you decide to track.
-A button click, a page view, a purchase, a sign-up.
-Each one counts as an event.
+An "event" is any user action you decide to track: a button click, a page view, a purchase, a sign-up.
+Each one counts as one event.
 If you track 10 different actions and have 10,000 monthly active users, you could easily be looking at millions of events per month.

 Mixpanel Free Plan